 Projects are like the weather, constantly changing and full of uncertainty and risk.
 From the conception of the company, co-founders Jason Carlson and Charles Seybold were determined to build a portfolio and project management tool that solves this problem to ultimately bring project managers confidence in their schedules.
 They built a groundbreaking predictive scheduling engine based on ranged estimates to generate best case/worst case scenarios to model when tasks and projects can realistically start and finish.

 What’s the scheduling engine?
 For every assignment you create, you enter a best case and worst case estimate of effort for how long it will take to complete.
 This can be two to four hours; two to four days, weeks, months, you name it.
 LiquidPlanner’s scheduling engine rolls those estimates up into schedule bars that reveal probability of a completion date with 90% confidence.
 We give you confidence ranges that show you both your best case earliest finish and your worst case latest finish for all the work in your portfolio, from the task to program level.
 Managing uncertainty through ranged estimation and probabilistic scheduling is the foundation of our Planning Intelligence Methodology.

 Hear it from the source!
 Listen to LiquidPlanner CTO and co-founder Jason Carlson talk about uncertainty and LiquidPlanner in this short snappy video.

-This video is the seventh blog in a 9-part video series featuring LiquidPlanner CTO and co-founder Jason Carlson.
+This video is the seventh blog in a 9-part video series featuring LiquidPlanner co-founder Jason Carlson.
 These short clips tell the story of everything from creating LiquidPlanner to how the LiquidPlanner scheduling engine works, and share Jason’s insider expertise on creating the only resource-driven and predictive scheduling engine on the market.